DIYBookScanner/spreads/doc/tutorial.rst

 you, though development and testing has been performed with a build of the `DIYBookScanner`_.
-Furthermore, the following instructions are tailored to an up-to-date installation of a Debian GNU/Linux installation or one of its derivates (\*buntu, Linux Mint, etc).
+Furthermore, the following instructions are tailored to an up-to-date installation of a Debian GNU/Linux installation or one of its derivatives (\*buntu, Linux Mint, etc.).
 You might have to adjust the commands for other distributions.
-This tutorial will also use all of the included plugins, so the dependencies are rather numerous, though you can adapt that, if you want.
+This tutorial will also use most of the included plugins, so the dependencies are rather numerous, though you can adapt that, if you want.